-If the student wishes to appeal a probation, suspension or termination, the student must direct a letter stating the reason(s) for the appeal to the Dean.
+If the student wishes to appeal a probation, suspension or dismissal, the student must direct a letter stating the reason(s) for the appeal to the Dean.
 The student's written statement will explain the grounds of appeal and include any documentation supporting the reason for the appeal.
 The Dean may refer this to the ASC for a hearing and recommendation.
 A further appeal may be directed to the Executive Vice President of Health Sciences, or their designee.

-- 1. If the student chooses to appeal a change in academic standing, they must inform the Dean in writing of the intent, and reason(s) for the appeal, within ten - (10) business days of receipt of the Dean's certified letter.
+- 1. If the student chooses to appeal a change in academic standing, they must inform the Dean in writing of the intent, and reason(s) for the appeal, within ten (10) business days of receipt of the Dean's certified letter.
 Appeals will not be granted to those students seeking to challenge course grades, the validity of exams/exam questions or course requirements. - 2.
 If the Dean refers the appeal to the ASC for a hearing, the student may be present, and bring witnesses and/or an advisor.
 If such is the intent, the student must inform the Chair of the ASC in writing no later than five (5) business days before the hearing, identifying the witnesses and advisor by name and title. - 3.
 The Chair of the ASC will create a hearing board.
 Hearing boards are made up of individuals on the ASC.
 A hearing board shall consist of a minimum of five (5) voting members of the ASC and a hearing officer.
 Normally the chair of the ASC serves as the hearing officer, except under unusual circumstances (e.g., illness, conflict of interest).
 In such a case, the Chair of the ASC will notify the alternate hearing officer.
 In all hearings, there will be at least one student.
 Neither the course instructor nor any faculty member of the department/program from which the student originated shall be impaneled on the hearing board.
 When a quorum is not available, hearing boards may be staffed by past members of the committee.
-In instances where it is impossible to reach a quorum with current or past committee members, ad hoc appointees will be determined by the Dean. - 4.
-The ASC Chair will ask the Program Chair/Director to prepare a statement concerning the student's request for appeal and to produce to the hearing board all pertinent documentation and list witnesses, if any.
-The student has the right to request all documentation related to the case.
+In instances where it is impossible to reach a quorum with current or past committee members, ad hoc appointees will be determined by the Dean.